Barcode Printer DPI: What DPI Means & Its Impact on Barcode Label Resolution

 Label design software allows you to make adjustments to your labels and test them.

-In most cases, label design software is included when you purchase a printer.
-For example, Godex offers an intuitive, feature-rich software.
+In many cases, label design software is included when you purchase a printer.
 You can also purchase separate products, such as BarTender software, which is available in Basic, Pro, and Automation versions depending on the complexity of your operations.
-It’s important to setup and maintain labeling software to keep your projects running smoothly.
+It’s important to set up and maintain labeling software to keep your projects running smoothly.

 To figure out the correct resolution for you, there are two questions you should ask yourself before moving forward.